Policy-Driven World Model Adaptation for Robust Offline Model-based Reinforcement Learning: Policy-guided World Model Adaptation for Enhanced Robustness

 By viewing the policy and world model as the leader and follower in a general-sum Stackelberg game, we can apply the Stackelberg learning dynamics (i.e., Eq. \eqref{lds}) to iteratively update the policy and world model.
-Such learning dynamics have proven effective in robust online RL \cite{DBLP:conf/ijcai/HuangXFZ22} and offline model-free RL \cite{DBLP:journals/corr/abs-2309-16188}.
+Such learning dynamics have proven effective in robust online RL \citep{DBLP:conf/ijcai/HuangXFZ22} and offline model-free RL \citep{DBLP:journals/corr/abs-2309-16188}.
 In particular, the update at iteration $k$ is as follows:

 The formula above can be derived by substituting $(x_1, x_2)$ and $(f_1, f_2)$ in Eq. \eqref{lds} with $(\theta, \phi)$ and $(-J, \mathcal{L})$, respectively.
-Compared to Eq. \eqref{manner1}, the policy updates incorporate gradient information from the world model, as the best-response world model is inherently a function of the policy.
+Compared to Eq. \eqref{manner1}, policy updates integrate model gradients, as the best-response world model is inherently a function of the policy.
 This dependency allows the policy optimization process to account for the influence of the evolving world model, leading to potentially more stable learning dynamics.
 As noted in Section \ref{bg}, models updated using such learning dynamics are guaranteed to converge to a local Stackelberg equilibrium under mild conditions.